 Ian Bell, BASC chief executive, said: “Shooting means so much to so many families.
 It was my father who first took me shooting, and I have taken my children out with me.
 It is a great way to spend time together, and I for one would encourage more people to try it for themselves.

-“We hope launching Take a Mate Shooting month will encourage members to help us show the nation and the political parties the benefits of shooting one person at a time.”
+“We hope launching Take a Mate Shooting month will encourage members to help us show the nation and the political parties the benefits of shooting.”